CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

 1. Enter a prompt with the claim date, for example, **`12/12/2025`**.
 The agent should use the code interpreter to generate the expense claim text file and provide a download link.
 Click **Download your expense claim** to save the file and open it.

     ![](../Images/l8t3p6(1).png)

+    > **Note:** You can use any date for this step, it doesn’t have to be the one shown in the example.
+The agent will generate the expense claim file based on whatever date you provide.

 1. A Notepad window will open, displaying the expense claim details.